szaumoor/ZSTweaks/ZSTweaks/README.md

   - 1st round: 6d6+6 crushing damage (originally 2d10, no save)
   - 2nd round: 8d6+8 crushing damage if save vs. Paralysis at -6 is failed (originally 3d10, save vs. Paralysis at -4)
   - 3rd round: 10d6+10 crushing damage if save vs. Paralysis at -4 is failed (originally 4d10, save vs. Paralysis at -2)

+**Component 446:** Make Fireball, Sunfire, and Delayed Blast Fireball slightly more up to level 20

+Fireball is such a ubiquitous spell in D&D and generally considered like a great spell to clear out groups of enemies.
+I felt that it could use some extra help at higher levels.

+- Fireball: After level 10, when damage is 10d6, an extra point of fire damage will be gained, up to 10d6+10.
+- Sunfire: After level 10, when damage is 10d6, an extra point of damage will be gained, up to 15d6+5.
+After level 15, 2 points of fire will be gained per level, up to 15d6+15.
+- Delayed Blast Fireball: now it will start off at 13d6 (level 7 spells are gained at that level), and then grow by 1d6+2 per level, up to 18d6+10, which then increases by +5 each level until level 20, becoming 18d6+20.

+If you think this is OP, consider these damage range values:

+- Skull Trap deals 20d6 at level 20 (14d6 with SCS), which is significantly more than the bonus in this component.
+Comparison:
+  - Skull Trap (no SCS): 20-120 damage
+  - Skull Trap (SCS): 14-84 damage
+  - Fireball (with component): 20-70 damage
+  - Fireball (without component): 10-60 damage
+- Cone of Cold, another damaging spell of level 5, deals up to 20d4+20 damage too.
+Comparison:
+  -  Cone of cold: 40-100 cold damage
+  -  Sunfire (with component): 30-105 fire damage
+  -  Sunfire (without component): 15-90 fire damage
+- Horrid Wilting deals 20d8 and it's an ubiquitous spell for players because of the huge damage potential and Delayed Blast Fireball is an unimpressive contender comparatively (despite the spell level difference).
+Comparison:
+  - Horrid Wilting deals 20-160 damage (40-160 with my HW tweak)
+  - Delayed Blast Fireball (with component): 38-128 damage
+  - Delayed Blast Fireball (without component): 15-90 damage

+Lastly, Delayed Blast Fireball no longer has a markedly smaller explosion radius compared to Sunfire and Fireball, but the exact same as those.

 </details>